codeforamerica/beyondtransparency/chapters/chapter13.md

 I attended Columbia College in 2002, majoring in journalism with a concentration on news reporting and writing for newspapers.
-I was an intern web producer at Chicago’s CBS affiliate in 2004, a reporting intern at the Chicago RedEye in 2005, and a multimedia intern at the Chicago Tribune before graduating in 2006.
-After graduating, I had an internship as a web producer at the New York Times, and in 2007, became a senior web editor for the New York Daily News.
+I was an intern web producer at Chicago’s CBS affiliate in 2004, a reporting intern at the Chicago *RedEye* in 2005, and a multimedia intern at the *Chicago Tribune* before graduating in 2006.
+After graduating, I had an internship as a web producer at the *New York Times*, and in 2007, became a senior web editor for the *New York Daily News*.

-Eventually, I found my way to the Wall Street Journal (WSJ), where my responsibilities varied from producing web content, managing the homepage, and growing the paper’s online news presence over the weekends.
+Eventually, I found my way to the *Wall Street Journal* (WSJ), where my responsibilities varied from producing web content, managing the homepage, and growing the paper’s online news presence over the weekends.
 My responsibilities eventually evolved to include the